Skip to content

 8. Embrace Retargeting

 Don't let interested prospects slip away.
-Use retargeting (or remarketing) to show ads to people who have previously interacted with your website or social media profiles.
+Use retargeting to show ads to people who have previously interacted with your website or social media profiles.
 This keeps your brand top-of-mind and encourages them to complete an action.

 9. Stay Updated